aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-rows/_index.md

 **Authentication**
 All calls must include the `Authorization: Bearer <access_token>` header.
 Obtain the access token via the Aspose Cloud OAuth2 flow described in the authentication guide.

+> [!NOTE]
+> Before calling this API, ensure:
+> 1. Your Aspose Cloud account is active
+> 2. The workbook is uploaded to cloud storage
+> 3. You have a valid OAuth2 access token

 **Prerequisites & Notes**
 - Ensure your Aspose Cloud storage is configured and the source workbook is uploaded before invoking the API.